henrrs/aip/README.md

 ## Features

-- [x] Continuous Integration and Continuous Deployment (CI/CD) Pipeline creation
+- [x] Continuous Integration and Continuous Deployment (CI/CD) Pipeline creation (GCP)

+## How it works

+For GCP features you need to generate a service account key(https://cloud.google.com/iam/docs/creating-managing-service-account-keys) with the necessary roles for the tool authentication with the provider.

+1.